310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/shinobu_1.md

 {% endbubble %}

 {% bubble Shinobu nod %}
 Ooh!
 Now that looks a lot more like it!
-Thank you, Anzu-dono!
+You have my gratitude, Anzu-dono!

-By making a poster with a yonkoma manga, there will surely be more students who’ll find interest in the Ninja Association! ♪
+By making a poster with a yonkoma comic strip, there will surely be more students who’ll find interest in the Ninja Association! ♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">